plotly/angular-plotly.js/README.md

 ---

-Supports Angular 9.x and up.
+Since version 20, angular-plotly.js follows angular's version.
+So, if you're using angular 20.x, please use angular-plotly.js 20.x.

 If you want to use with Angular 8.x, please use version [`angular-plotly.js@1.x`](https://github.com/plotly/angular-plotly.js/tree/1.x).

 ## Content